 You simply can’t come to Watsons Bay without getting at least a drink or a meal at this hotel.

-“Grounded on the sandy shoreline of one of Sydney’s most iconic harbor beaches, Watson’s Bay Boutique Hotel is the perfect destination for those pursuing sun, fresh seafood platters, seasonal fare, and icy cold refreshments while overlooking Sydney’s spectacular harbor.”
+Nestled on the sandy shores of one of Sydney’s most iconic harbor beaches, Watson’s Bay Boutique Hotel is the ideal spot for those seeking sunshine, fresh seafood platters, seasonal dishes, and refreshing drinks, all while enjoying stunning views of Sydney’s harbor.

 Sounds pretty great, hey?